kvarak/dnd/docs/_Classes/alchemist.md

 </div>

 ### Invade Mind
-Also from 2nd level, your ability to alter a creature's mind allows you to control compliant creatures.
+Your ability to alter a creature's mind allows you to control compliant creatures.
 As an ***action***, you may target one creature within 30 ft who is compliant or charmed by you, and cause one of the following effects to occur:

 - The target gets advantage or disadvantage on their next saving throw, ability check or attack roll.
 Your choice on whether it is made with advantage or disadvantage.
 - You can speak telepathically with the creature while within 30 ft for the next minute or until it is no longer compliant or charmed.
 When you activate this ability, you learn the target's surface thoughts (those foremost in its mind, reflecting its current emotions and what it is actively thinking about), and can do so again as an ***action*** while this ability is active.